Jordan Dezaria

-Jordan Dezaria (born 6 November 1996) is a French professional rugby league footballer who plays as a or for Hull KR, and France at international level.
+Jordan Dezaria (born 6 November 1996) is a French professional rugby league footballer who plays as a or for Hull Kingston Rovers, and France at international level.

-He has previously played for Catalans Dragons in the Super League, and for Leigh Centurions and Toulouse Olympique in the Championship.
+He has previously played for the Catalans Dragons and the Castleford Tigers in the Super League, and for the Leigh Centurions and Toulouse Olympique in the Championship.
 He has spent time on loan at Oldham and Workington Town in League 1.

 Background

 Dezaria was born in Avignon, Salon-de-Provence, France.

 Career

 Catalans Dragons

 He made his Super League debut in a match against the Warrington Wolves in June 2016.

 Leigh Centurions

 In October 2017 Dezaria signed for the Leigh Centurions on a two-year contract.

 Catalans Dragons (re-join)

 In December 2020 Catalans re-signed Dezaria along with Gavin Marguerite.

 Castleford Tigers (loan)

 On 15 April 2025, Castleford Tigers announced the signing of Dezaria on a one-month loan from Catalans.

 He made his debut on 17 April 2025 in the away Round 8 fixture at Wakefield Trinity.